 As discussed in the Section 2 there have been a number of different outlier-adjusted beta estimators proposed in the literature.
 However, the utility industry is a relatively stable industry with large average firm size.
 Consequently, it is not expected that outlier-adjustment will provide much of an improvement over the standard approach.
 Nevertheless, one outlier-adjusted beta is included in this study for completeness.
 This new estimator is called the 10% trimmed beta, and it is motivated by the trimmed mean approach from robust statistics.
 It is calculated by first discarding the observations that produced the higher and lower 5% from each tail of the cross deviations $(r{ij}^m - \bar{r}i^m)(r{mj}^m - \bar{r}m^m)$ , and then recalculating beta using (2) with those observations remaining.
 Since the standard OLS beta is based on 60 monthly observations, this means that the 10% trimmed beta is based on the 54 observations remaining after 6 have been eliminated.
-The reason that the extremes of the cross deviation in the denominator of (2) will have a large influence on the standard beta estimate.
-The 10% trimmed beta estimator of (2) will have a large influence on the standard beta estimate.
-The 10% trimmed beta estimator of rimmed beta estimator of month t will be denoted $\beta{iTrimmedt}$ .
+The reason that the extremes of the cross deviations are targeted for trimming is because it is clear from (2) that an observation that produces an extreme cross deviation in the denominator of (2) will have a large influence on the standard beta estimate.
+The 10% trimmed beta estimator for industry i at the end of month t will be denoted $\beta{iTrimmedt}$ .